 - Design - aspects such as layout, colour, use of line, form and texture, plant use and once again attention to detail within this context.

-- Intent - the active participation of the entrant and extent of third party assistance.
+- Intent - the active participation of the entrant, level of knowledge and enthusiasm and extent of third party assistance.

 - Environmental consideration - reduced water use, moisture retention strategies, recycling and reuse.
 Minimal pesticide and chemical use and plant selection.